ropensci/software-review/policies.md

 well as making sure emails from rOpenSci staff and CRAN maintainers are not going to their spam box.
 In addition, join the rOpenSci Slack <https://ropensci.signup.team/> to chat to rOpenSci staff and the greater rOpenSci community.

+Should authors abandon the maintenance of an actively used package in our suite, we will consider petitioning CRAN to transfer package maintainer status to rOpenSci.

 ### <a href="#code-of-conduct" name="code-of-conduct"></a>Code of Conduct